DemandCube/NeverwinterDP/docs/dataflowDevelopment/simpleDataflowDev.md

 This howto will show you how to develop your own dataflow and operator.
 You will then learn how to submit your dataflow to Scribengin to be run.

 #Sample code#
-You can find sample code in the Scribengin package com.neverwinterdp.scribengin.example.*.
+You can find sample code in the Scribengin package com.neverwinterdp.scribengin.dataflow.example.*.
 The code comes complete with unit tests and full comments.

 #A Simple Dataflow